yajidms/bot-gajelas/README.md

 ## ▶️ Running the Bot

-Once the configuration is complete, run the bot using the command:
+Once the configuration is complete, run the bot with the command:

 ```bash
 npm start